-San Diego DUI with Injury Attorney
+San Diego DUI with Injury Attorneys

 In California, there is a vast difference in being charged with a simple DUI (driving under the influence) and being charged with a DUI causing injury.
 While both are serious, those convicted of a DUI causing injury face much harsher penalties.